SiliconLabs/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_door_lock_keypad/README.md

 </tr>
 </table>

+\*: There is a limitation of BTN0 functionality on BRD2705A.
+On this board, BTN0 is routed to PC00 pin, which is incapable of triggering an interrupt from EM2.
+Since Door Lock Keypad mostly operates in EM2, sometimes, this could result in an incorrect behaviour, i.e. a short press on BTN0 may trigger Battery Report, and a medium press may enter the PIN code.

 ## Firmware Update

 This section will describe backward compatibility when upgrading the Door Lock application from one SDK to a newer version.